 CEEN585.
 FLUID MECHANICS FOR HYDROLOGY.
 2.0 Semester Hrs.

-This class focuses on the fundamental concepts of engineering fluid mechanics as they relate to the study of hydrology.
+(I) This class focuses on the fundamental concepts of engineering fluid mechanics as they relate to the study of hydrology.
 Topics include fluid statics, dynamics, continuity, energy and momentum, dimensional analysis and open channel flow.
+Cross-listed with GEGN585.
+2 semester hours.